Merit and Professional & Scientific Tuition Reimbursement Program

 The university supports lifelong learning for ISU employees.
 This program encourages professional and personal development of every eligible non-faculty Merit and Professional and Scientific (P&S) staff member.
-The following establishes reimbursement for qualified educational expenses and successful completion of undergraduate, graduate and post-graduate courses in accredited colleges or universities through our Tuition Reimbursement Program (TRP).
+The following establishes reimbursement for qualified educational expenses and successful completion of undergraduate, graduate and post-graduate courses taken at ISU through our Tuition Reimbursement Program (TRP).

-The Tuition Reimbursement Program helps to defray the cost of tuition up to a maximum of four (4) college credits for courses offered by Iowa State University (ISU) or other accredited post-secondary institutions.
+The Tuition Reimbursement Program helps to defray the cost of tuition up to a maximum of four (4) college credits for courses offered by Iowa State University (ISU).
 The program is available to all current Iowa State University (ISU) Merit and Professional and Scientific (P&S) staff members upon completion of one (1) year of continuous non-temporary employment prior to the time of course enrollment and if the employee is enrolled in courses that are part of a degree, or will benefit/enhance the staff member’s current position at ISU.
 The ISU staff member’s appointment must be at least twenty (20) hours per week (in a benefits-eligible position).

 Organized and non-organized merit classification covered by the AFSCME Collective Bargaining Agreement